atextor/OGIT-wiki/API-Reference.md

     response: {"items": {/* timeseries values */}}

-Appending `?metadata=1` to a `GET` for a vertex will return metadata about the vertex.
+Appending `?metadata=true` to a `GET` for a vertex will return metadata about the vertex.

 ### create